huandu/go-clone/README.md

 If there is any type defined in built-in package should be considered as scala, please open new issue to let me know.
 I will update the default.

 If there is any custom type should be considered as scala, call `MarkAsScala` to mark it manually.
+See [MarkAsSala sample code](https://godoc.org/github.com/huandu/go-clone#example-MarkAsScala) for more details.

 ### `Wrap`, `Unwrap` and `Undo` ###